danvaz42/EC530/Final_Project/versions/readme.txt

 This folder contains older versions of the program.
 Only the latest version of the app is supported.
 As such, these prior versions may or may not work.
+Check logs in main readme file (./Final_Project/) for specific instructions.